Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Measure

 Here, teams collect data to understand current performance levels.
-Key metrics are identified to quantify the problem, and baseline measurements are taken to assess the existing process.

 Tools to use: